 Kroger's Multi-Banner Structure and Its Impact on Vendor Operations

-Kroger operates as more than just “Kroger.”
-The company owns and operates multiple banner companies that are legally and operationally distinct entities, each with their own distribution network, PO systems, and sometimes their own compliance requirements.
+Kroger is more than just “Kroger.”
+The company owns multiple banner companies, and each one operates as a distinct entity.
+Each banner runs its own distribution network and PO systems—and sometimes its own compliance requirements.
 The major banners include:

 - Kroger (primary): The flagship grocery banner operating in most major US markets with approximately 2,700+ stores.